akoidan/pychat/README.md

 * View profile show wrong profile
 * Show online status right of Direct user's messages besides channels' online
 * password reset send once, confirmation email on email change,
-* User can't create direct group for himself if he already created groups for others
 * TODO if someone offers a new call till establishing connection for a call self.call_receiver_channel would be set to wrong
 * !!!IMPORTANT Debug call dialog by switching channels while calling and no.
 * shape-inside for contentteditable